meltoner/agrofelis/components/vehicle-forks/readme.md

 </div>

-The total cost to manufacture four Agrofelis forks excluding shipping, excluding shipping and assembly charges, sums to approximately **50.5** euros.
+The total cost to manufacture four Agrofelis forks excluding shipping and labor cost, sums up to approximately **50.5** euros.

 # Summary